sffjunkie/astral/src/docs/index.rst

 2.2        Fix for `bug #48`_ - As per the bug report the angle to adjust for
            the effect of elevation should have been θ (not α).

-           The sun functions can now be passed a timezone name as a string as well as tzinfo.
+           The sun functions can now also be passed a timezone name as a string.
+Previously only a pytz timezone was accepted.
 ---------- --------------------------------------------------------------------
 2.1        Fix for bug #44 - Incorrectly raised exception when UTC sun times
            were on the day previous to the day asked for.
 Only manifested for